xenopol/i3wm-config/README.md

 	- Htop - Interactive process viewer
 	- Ranger - a simple, vim-like file manager
 	- Xclip - Command line interface to the X11 clipboard
+	- archey3 - Output a logo and various system information

 # Guides:
 - How to enable spell check: go to Manjaro Settings Manager -> Language Packages and choose a spell checker: hunspell